8.3.7. Agents

 • equivalent_annual_cost: Annualized form of the net present value.
 Aliased to “EAC” for simplicity.

-The weight associated with this objective can be changed using ObjData1.
-Whether the objective should be minimized or maximized depends on Objsort1.
-Multiple objectives are combined using the DecisionMethod
+The weight associated with this objective can be changed using obj_data1.
+Whether the objective should be minimized or maximized depends on obj_sort1.
+Multiple objectives are combined using the decision method

-A weight associated with the first objective.
+A weight associated with the objective.
 Whether it is used will depend in large part on the decision method.

 The search rule allows users to par down the search space of technologies to those an agent is likely to consider.
 The search rule is any function with a given signature, and registered with MUSE via @register_filter.
 The following search rules, defined in filters, are available with MUSE: